Pubs & restaurants

 Here's a few award-winning hostelries to get you started.

-- The Star Inn, Harome (2 AA Rosettes and Good Food Guide), with Andrew Pern at the helm, this quaint thatched inn just outside Helmsley is renowned for its great food and excellent local sourcing from the moors and the sea.
+- The Star Inn, Harome (2 AA Rosettes and Good Food Guide), with Andrew Pern at the helm, this quaint thatched inn just outside Helmsley is recognised for its great food and excellent local sourcing from the moors and the sea.

 - Black Swan Hotel, Helmsley (3 AA Rosettes), 15th century coaching inn with hidden walled garden perfect for relaxing over afternoon tea and seasonal restaurant menu.